Petkomat/Funkcionali-izbire/README.md

 ##Paper.hs

-V tej datoteki je dokumentirana implementacija funkcij izbire in spremeljevalne kode avtorja Martina Escarda narejena po njegovem članku What Sequential Games, the Tychonoff Theorem and the Double-Negation Shift have in Common, 2010.
+V tej datoteki je dokumentirana implementacija funkcij izbire in spremeljevalne kode avtorja Martina Escarda, narejene po njegovem članku What Sequential Games, the Tychonoff Theorem and the Double-Negation Shift have in Common, 2010.